rust-lang-ru/book/rustbook-ru/nostarch/chapter17.md

 more states to the code later.
 Fortunately, the Rust compiler creates and manages the state machine data structures for async code automatically.
-The normal borrowing and ownership rules around data structures all still apply, and happily, the compiler also handles checking those for us and provides useful error messages.
+The normal borrowing and ownership rules around data structures all still apply, and happily, the compiler also владелец checking those for us and provides useful error messages.
 We’ll work through a few of those later in the chapter.

 Ultimately, something has to execute this state machine, and that something is a